BAK2K3/CIRPG/TESTING.md

 **Outcome: Pass**

-**User Story:** 2d – As a Free/User, I want to be able to access my profile, so that I can see my statistics and status.
+### User Story 2d: As a Free/User, I want to be able to access my profile, so that I can see my statistics and status.

 **Acceptance Criteria:** A logged in user must be able to access their profile from any page to view stats and interact with the profile.